AbhishekSatyam96/devTinder/docs/concepts.md

 // api/src/lib/chunk.ts
 export async function chunkText(text, { chunkSize = 1000, chunkOverlap = 200 } = {}) { … }
 // returns [{ content, chunkIndex }, …]  — chunkIndex maps 1:1 to Chunk.chunkIndex, making it cite-able

+export async function chunkPages(pages: string[], opts?) { … }
+// the PDF path: splits each page independently
+// returns [{ content, chunkIndex, page }, …]  — chunkIndex still runs across the whole document
 ```

+**Structure-aware chunking, and the trade it forces.** A PDF arrives as an array of pages, so each
+page is split *independently* and every chunk carries its page number.
+That is the entire reason
+PDF upload is worth building: a citation becomes *"page 7"* — something a reader can open the file
+and check — instead of *"chunk 12"*, an internal ordinal they have no way to look up.
+A citation
+nobody can verify is just a claim with a number next to it.

+It is not free, and the cost is the interesting part:

+- **The page boundary becomes a *hard* chunk boundary.** Overlap only applies within one splitter
+  call, so a paragraph spanning a page break is split with nothing bridging it.
+Accepted
+  deliberately: a chunk covering two pages has no single honest page to cite, and a *wrong*
+  citation is worse than a split paragraph.
+- **`chunkSize` gains a second maximum that appears in no config file — the length of a page.** A
+  300-page PDF with one short paragraph per page yields ~300 tiny chunks instead of ~45 well-sized
+  ones.
+Follow that through: small chunks embed into vague vectors that match on surface keywords
+  rather than meaning; `k = 5` then feeds the model ~750 characters of context instead of ~5,000;
+  the model hedges or refuses; and it looks like a *prompt* problem when it is a *chunking*
+  problem.
+That misdiagnosis is the expensive part.

+The fix is a merge pass over consecutive short pages — which immediately breaks the data model,
+because the merged chunk spans pages 4–9 and `Chunk.page` holds one integer.
+So it is a schema
+change, not a tweak.
+Left unbuilt on purpose: whether it matters depends entirely on the corpus
+(dense pages make the problem vanish), and that is a question hit-rate@k can answer and judgement
+cannot. **"I shipped the simple version and let a measurement decide" is a stronger answer than
+having guessed correctly.**

 **Own the honest caveat:** 1000/200 were chosen by judgement, not measurement.
 Smaller chunks =
 precise matches but fragmentary context; larger = richer context but diluted vectors and a more